preciofishbone/OmniaDocs/web-content-management/web-pages/media-picker/index.rst

 .. image:: media-picker-make-web-safe.png

-The setting for maximum image size is set in Omnia Admin, see (Link)
+The setting for maximum image size is set in Omnia Admin, see the "Setup Media Picker (link at the top of m this page).

 Video
 ******